Installing PL/Java

 If you have loaded PL/Java successfully after making necessary changes to some pljava.* variables, and the files are in the final locations where you want them, you will want your variable settings to stick.
 The simplest way is to reissue the same SET commands as ALTER DATABASE databasename SET variablename FROM CURRENT commands, which will preserve the current settings and make them effective when any user connects to the same database.

-Another approach is to save them to the server’s configuration file.
+Another approach is to save them to the server's configuration file.
 If you wish PL/Java to be available for all databases in a cluster, it may be more convenient to put the settings in the file than to issue ALTER DATABASE for several databases, but pg_ctl reload will be needed to make changed settings effective.
-Starting with PostgreSQL 9.4, ALTER SYSTEM may be used as an alternative to editing the file.
+ALTER SYSTEM may be used as an alternative to editing the file.

 If you have several databases in the cluster and you favor the CREATE EXTENSION way of installing PL/Java, setting the variables with ALTER SYSTEM or the cluster-wide configuration file will make sure that CREATE EXTENSION just works, in any database where PL/Java is wanted.
 Different per-database settings can still be made if one database needs them.